wells5609/wp-app/README.md

 #####The get_row() method

-There is one special method that returns the model's corresponding `Object`:
+A special method that returns the model's corresponding `Object`:

 * **`get_row( $query = null, $output = OBJECT, $y = 0 )`**